KianGentry/PubQuizzr/README.md

 # PubQuizzr
 Open source pub quiz app.
 Inspired by Kahoot and similar apps, but made for pub quiz.

-Note: This app does not deal with questions, it is used to submit and score users.
+> This app does not deal with questions, it is used to submit and score users.
 Scoring is done manually.

 ## How to Use
 1. Log into the admin page at /admin.html using the PIN from the ``docker-compose.yml`` file.